FRCTeam3255/NURDVision/README.md

 (this may take a few hours)

-__Step 2__: once complete you can now download the latest code, compile and run it, type:
+__Step 2__: once complete you can now download the latest code, compile and run it.
+Restart the terminal then type:

 	nurdall

 _Jetson NURDVision installation complete!_

-### PC NURDVision installation:
+### Linux PC NURDVision installation:
+**This is for LINUX computers ONLY - tested on ubuntu only**

+Use these steps if you would like to develop and test on a Linux PC rather than just the Jetson itself.

-__Step 1__: Download install.sh to your computer and run it.
+__Step 1__: Download install-pc.sh to your computer and run it.
 Type:

 	wget https://github.com/FRCTeam3255/NURDVision/raw/master/install-pc.sh; bash ./install-pc.sh

 (this may take a few hours)

-__Step 2__: once complete you can now download the latest code, compile and run it, type:
+__Step 2__: once complete you can now download the latest code, compile and run it.
+Restart the terminal then type:

 	nurdall

 _Jetson NURDVision installation complete!_

 ### Custom command info:
-Our install script adds a custom .bash_aliases file allowing you to use the custom commands below:
+Our install script adds a custom .bash_aliases file allowing you to use the custom commands below (requires terminal restart):

 	nurdget 		downloads latest NURDVision from github
 	nurdcompile		compliles NURDVision as runNURDVision